North Dakota Mineral Rights Management

 Professional Mineral Management for North Dakota Mineral Owners

-Quick Answer: North Dakota mineral rights in the Bakken Shale are among the most valuable in the nation, with horizontal wells producing from one of America's largest oil discoveries.
+TL;DR: North Dakota mineral rights in the Bakken Shale are among the most valuable in the nation, with horizontal wells producing from one of America's largest oil discoveries.
 Key counties include McKenzie, Mountrail, Williams, and Dunn.
 The North Dakota Industrial Commission regulates activity.
 Extreme weather and long lateral lengths create unique management challenges requiring specialized expertise.

 North Dakota has emerged as one of the most significant oil-producing states in the nation, driven by technological advances in horizontal drilling and hydraulic fracturing that unlocked the vast reserves of the Bakken Shale.
 The state's position in the Williston Basin places mineral owners at the center of one of North America's most prolific oil plays.
 Valor provides comprehensive mineral management services specifically tailored to the unique challenges and opportunities facing North Dakota mineral owners, from navigating extreme weather production impacts to ensuring compliance with North Dakota Industrial Commission regulations.